 There is a portion of the wall that angles outward.
 This makes the climbers rely primarily on arm strength.
-The characters
+The characters must make an Agility roll or the strain inflicts 2 Physical Stress.
+Using Rope eliminates this hazard.

 Dense Undergrowth